stephaneworkspace/astrology/README.md

 ```

 # Version
+0.1.71
+* Add some text for aspects on french

 0.1.70
 * Translate on french some text for aspect in svg, now svg for english and
   french